 Volunteers with children in Tanzania are required to support and assist with the daily care, attention and interaction with the children across the day and prepare activities accordingly.
 Whilst each project is different, the typical working hours are 8:30am-1pm Monday-Friday.
 There may be the opportunity to work up to 3pm upon request.

-The homes PMGY Tanzania childcare volunteers work with are typically understaffed and highly overcrowded.
+The centres PMGY Tanzania childcare volunteers work with are typically understaffed and highly overcrowded.
 Volunteer roles will range from teaching basic English to feeding and helping to prepare meals, organising games and sporting activities, or simply spending time with the children.
 Most of our volunteers play an active role in the general care of the children but have a primary focus on basic English lessons and class activities.
 Free time in the afternoons after the project can be used to prepare sessions, chill in the Volunteer House or to explore Arusha.

 Transport to the childcare volunteer in Tanzania project is not included in the Program Fee.
 Some of the volunteer projects are within walking distance from the Volunteer House, but many are further afield.
 In these latter cases, you will be required to take a Dala Dala (local bus) to placement.
 It can take up to 45 minutes to travel to your volunteer work in Tanzania.
 Our local team will guide you through the local transport methods during your in-country orientation.
 You can also always ask them if you are unsure of how much you should be paying for a journey.